-It is recommended that you remove the blanket after your child has fallen asleep and place a regular blanket over him or her.
+It is recommended that you remove the blanket after your child has fallen asleep and keep a regular blanket over him or her.
 Older children and adults will just throw the blanket off during the night when their body has had enough deep pressure.

 My child hates new things.
 How can I get him to try this?

 Leave the blanket on the sofa and let him discover it on his own.
 Let your child see you using the blanket, and tell him how good it feels.
 Let him try it on his own in his own time.
 Bedtime is a great time to introduce a weighted blanket, but don't be discouraged if he rejects it at first.

 Since there are great differences in how each child responds to weight and pressure, it is very important to use this product with adult supervision and the guidance of a therapist familiar with sensory integration.

 Click "View larger image" above to see the assorted colors and patterns that are available.
 Then make your selection by using the drop down menu.

 - 12/04/2014 Hitting, Biting, Chewing and Licking

 - 11/04/2014 Illinois Physician Toni Bark, MD Does Not Vaccinate Her Patients and Does Not Have One Child with Autism in That Group

 - 10/10/2014 What Whistleblowers Tell Us About Vaccine Safety and Effectiveness